Shippable/docs/sources/deploy/amazon-ecs-state-env-vars.md

 ```

-Shippable replace will automatically replace the variables with the values in the environment, and the `aws ecs update-cluster` command will send it to Amazon ECS.
+`shippable_replace` will automatically replace the variables with the values in the environment, and the `aws ecs update-cluster` command will send it to Amazon ECS.

 ### Job State Management